takahirom/roborazzi/docs/topics/ai_powered_image_assertion.md

 # Experimental AI-Powered Image Assertion

-Roborazzi supports AI-powered image verification.
+Roborazzi supports AI-powered image assertion.
-AI-powered image verification is an experimental feature.
+AI-powered image assertion is an experimental feature.
 Screenshot tests are a great way to verify the UI of your app, but verifying the content of the image is challenging because it is a manual process.
-Roborazzi can help you automate this process by using AI-powered image verification.
+Roborazzi can help you automate this process by using AI-powered image assertion.

-There are two new library modules: `io.github.takahirom.roborazzi:roborazzi-ai-gemini` and `io.github.takahirom.roborazzi:roborazzi-ai-openai` for AI-powered image verification.
+There are two new library modules: `io.github.takahirom.roborazzi:roborazzi-ai-gemini` and `io.github.takahirom.roborazzi:roborazzi-ai-openai` for AI-powered image assertion.

 `roborazzi-ai-gemini` uses [Gemini](https://gemini.google.com/), and `roborazzi-ai-openai` uses the [OpenAI API](https://platform.openai.com/).